Including Management Discussion and Analysis Report

 Your Directors confirm that the Secretarial Standards issued by the Institute ofCompanies Secretaries of India as applicable to the Company and which are mandatory innature have been duly complied with.

-A Report on Corporate Governance along with a Certificate from Messrs.
-Walker Chandiok & Co LLP regarding compliance with the conditions of Corporate Governance as stipulated underRegulation 34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 forms part of this Report and annexed herewith as "Annexure - H".
+A Report on Corporate Governance along with a Certificate from Walker Chandiok & CoLLP regarding compliance with the conditions of Corporate Governance as stipulated underRegulation 34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 forms part of this Report and annexed herewith as "Annexure - G".

-A Business Responsibility Report as stipulated under Regulation 34(2) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 describing the initiativestaken by your Company from an environmental social and governance perspective forms partof this Report and annexed herewith as "Annexure-I".
+A Business Responsibility Report as stipulated under Regulation 34(2) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 describing the initiativestaken by your Company from an environmental social and governance perspective forms partof this Report and annexed herewith as "Annexure-H".

 required by the applicable laws and regulations.
-The futureresults of the Company may be affected by many factors which could be different from whatthe Directors envisage in terms of future performance and outlook.
+The future performance of the Companymay be affected by many factors which could be different from what the Directors envisagein terms of future performance and outlook.

 Your Directors would like to place on record their sincere appreciation for the supportand assistance extended by the Company's suppliers and business associates.
 Your Directorsare thankful to the esteemed shareholders for their continued support and the confidencereposed in the Company and its Management.